andrejfsantos4/BoxED/README.md

 This dataset is a collection of human experts packing groceries into a box.
 BoxED was collected in Virtual Reality (an example video is available [here](https://youtu.be/TUd-eCDG5i8)) and captures many parameters of this task, including 6-DOF pick-and-place grasp poses, object trajectories, packing sequence and more.
-This dataset enables learning models for multiple aspects of this task from humans, that generate human-like behaviors.
+This dataset enables learning models that generate human-like behaviors for multiple aspects of this task from humans.

 ![](./Images/cover_image.png "Data collection in Virtual Reality")